 Tips For Learning Your Adopted Child’s Language

-International adoption can be a huge learning experience.
-In addition to learning more than you ever wanted about the complexities of the adoption process, you’ll learn more than you ever thought possible about your child’s culture.
-You can enhance this cultural discovery by learning your adopted child’s native language.
-This will also make your child’s first few years in the United States more comfortable, especially if his or her English speaking abilities are limited.
+International adoption can be a significant learning experience.
+Along with navigating the complexities of the adoption process, you’ll also gain insights into your child’s culture.
+One way to enhance this cultural discovery is by learning your adopted child’s native language.
+This effort can make your child’s transition to the United States smoother, particularly if their English-speaking abilities are limited.

-Learning a new language is never easy, but it’s particularly difficult when you’re a full-grown adult trying to juggle work and childcare.
-Keep the following in mind as you strive to learn your adopted child’s native tongue:
+Learning a new language is never easy, especially as an adult juggling work and childcare.
+Keep the following tips in mind as you strive to learn your adopted child’s native tongue:

 Enroll In Classes As Soon As Possible

-The sooner you enroll in classes, the better prepared you will be for your adopted child’s arrival.
-Continue to take classes after your adopted child moves into your home.
-At this point, you’ll have a better idea of what words and phrases are necessary for effective communication.
+The sooner you enroll in language classes, the better prepared you will be for your child’s arrival.
+Continue taking classes after your adopted child moves in, as you’ll gain a clearer sense of the words and phrases necessary for daily communication.

 Give Immersion Experiences a Try

-If safe and financially feasible, consider visiting your adopted child’s native country.
-You can either do this before the adoption is complete, or as a return trip with your child.
-A visit to your child’s homeland will force you to immerse yourself in the local culture and speak the native tongue.
-Language experts argue that those who pursue language immersion achieve proficiency far sooner than those who study at home.
+If it’s safe and financially feasible, consider visiting your adopted child’s native country, either before the adoption is complete or as a return trip with your child.
+Immersing yourself in the local culture will push you to practice the native language.
+Language experts agree that immersion is one of the fastest ways to achieve language proficiency.

-If traveling abroad is not an option, consider attending a language camp.
-Many of these are specifically designed for adults, and you just might meet other parents of adopted children.
-From meals to athletic activities, everything at these camps is conducted in a foreign language, making language learning both mandatory and fun.
+If international travel isn’t an option, look into attending a language camp.
+Many of these camps are designed specifically for adults, and you may meet other parents of adopted children.
+These camps conduct everything, from meals to activities, in a foreign language, making learning both fun and essential.

 Take Advantage of Language Apps

-If you are planning on pursuing international adoption, feel free to get in touch with DiPietro Family Law.
-The respected D.C. law firm will guide you through every step of the adoption process.
+If you are planning to pursue international adoption, get in touch with DiPietro Family Law.
+Our respected D.C. law firm will guide you through every step of the adoption process.